ShubLuci/trackIt-backend/sdlc/Requirement-Gathering.md

 1. Shows tab
     - Trending (Most curretly watched show on the platform)<br/>
-        list of shows that are currently in watching status.
+        &nbsp;&nbsp;&nbsp;&nbsp;list of shows that are currently in watching status.
 Sort by watch count and release date.
     - Popular (Popular shows of all time based off ratings)<br/>
-        list of shows that have high ratings.
+        &nbsp;&nbsp;&nbsp;&nbsp;list of shows that have high ratings.
     - Favourited (Most favourited shows on the platform)<br/>
-        list of shows that are favourited by most users.
+        &nbsp;&nbsp;&nbsp;&nbsp;list of shows that are favourited by most users.

 2. Movies tab
     - Trending (Most curretly watched movies on the platform)<br/>
-        list of movies that are currently in watching status.
+        &nbsp;&nbsp;&nbsp;&nbsp;list of movies that are currently in watching status.
 Sort by watch count and release date.
     - Popular (Popular movies of all time based off ratings)<br/>
-        list of movies that have high ratings.
+        &nbsp;&nbsp;&nbsp;&nbsp;list of movies that have high ratings.
     - Favourited (Most favourited movies on the platform)<br/>
-        list of movies that are favourited by most users.
+        &nbsp;&nbsp;&nbsp;&nbsp;list of movies that are favourited by most users.

 3. Discover
     Fetch from the official trackitCollection